unusep/main/docs/UserGuide.md

 ## Getting Started

 Do-er List makes the process of adding, editing or deleting your tasks a seamless process.
-Long gone are the days when you have to type in long and complicated commands or endlessly mouse-click to get what you desire.
+Long gone are the days when you have to type in long and complicated commands or endlessly click on multiple buttons to get what you desire.

 All commands have this standard format: